The heart of Fernie's vibrant community is the small but perfectly formed Historic Downtown.

 After the Great Fire of August 1st 1908, Fernie City Council decreed that 'all builidngs within a ten-block section be constructed of fireproof material'; and so it was that from the ashes rose an attractive town built from locally produced unique golden and rose coloured brick and local sandstone.

 The architectural style is described as simplified Italianate, typified by rows of 3 storey, flat roofed commerical brick buildings, enlived with round-arched and rectangular windows decorated with hood moldings or classical pediments and pilasters.
 Most of the buildings in the downtown core date from 1908/09 and emanate an air of permanence rarely found in small town BC.
 In 1922 the wooden sidewalks and dirt roads were paved; these were widened in 2004 for the city's centennial revitalisation, creating the pleasant boulevard that we enjoy today.

 Fernie's historic downtown has become well known as a filming location, having been featured in thesoon to be released 2017 movie with Liam Neeson called Hard Pwder, the 2010 hollywood blockbuster 'Hot Tub Time Machine', and Disney's 2012 children's film 'Santa Paws 2: The Santa Pups'.

 Parking is free in downtown Fernie, larger vehicles will find more space on 1st Avenue or in the parking lot on the corner of 3rd Avenue & 4th street.

-Places to visit & things to see & do
+Places to visit & things to see & do in Historic Downtown

 - Start at the Fernie Museum and Visitor Information Centre for an informative and fascinating look at the history that has shaped our town.
 Virtual guides based on real local historical figures will lead you through Fernie's storied past, legends and unique flora, fauna and geology.
 Visit the 2nd floor gallery for special exhibitions.